 Cement base may make the plant tough to repot

 Snake plants make a classic addition to any home.
-And with Urban Outfitters’ Sansevieria Faux Plant, you can score the stylish look of a snake plant—without having to add “water your plants” to your to-do list.
+With Urban Outfitters’ Sansevieria Faux Plant, you can score the stylish look of a snake plant—without having to add “water your plants” to your to-do list.

-The faux plant is crafted from sleek plastic.
-And its leaves have been shaped to mimic the imperfect curves and points you’d expect to find on a live snake plant.
-Even better: These leaves are organized in clusters, rather than in orderly lines—making this faux pick look all the more realistic.
-The plant boasts the pale yellow edges and discolored green leaves you’d expected to find on a snake plant.
+The faux plant is crafted from sleek plastic, with leaves that have been shaped to mimic the imperfect curves and points you’d expect to find on a live snake plant.
+These leaves are organized into clusters, rather than orderly lines—making this faux pick look all the more realistic.
+The plant also boasts the pale yellow edges and discolored green leaves you’d expect to find on a snake plant.
 And since it comes inside a black pot, you can rest assured knowing it’ll arrive on your doorstep ready to display.

 Best Monstera: IKEA Fejka Artificial Potted Plant

 Available in four different sizes and two colorways